hashhsah/sourceAny/README.md

 ## Objectives

-Many 3rd party software in Linux come with environment setup scripts, which typically detects OS platform and version, and sets up environment variables and shell aliases.
+Many 3rd party software in Linux come with environment setup scripts, which typically detect OS platform and version, and set up environment variables and shell aliases.

 Traditionally, csh is popular among EDA software users and a lot of